 There is substantial debate as to SDM's nature and boundaries.
-Nearly 30 years ago, SDM stood between the paternalistic form of decision-making and so-called informed decision-making, in which the responsibility of the decision lied with the patient.^{27 28} Over the last decades, SDM has evolved with the identification of steps and 'talks',^{18 29} the development of conversation tools30 and their implementation through policy and practice.31 Throughout this evolution, SDM has referred narrowly to situations in which the fundamental process is to rationally match the patient's preferences to the pros and cons of the available options.^{29 32 33} At the same time, research indicates that SDM is rare in practice, even as clinicians insist that they 'do SDM all the time'.^{20 34 35} This may be explained in part by what actions have counted as 'doing SDM'.
-Assuming that a single method should be used to address the broad range of problematic situations, patients and clinicians collaborate to advance may have hindered the study and optimal practice of SDM.^{21 22}
+Nearly 30 years ago, SDM stood between the paternalistic form of decision-making and so-called informed decision-making, in which the responsibility of the decision lied with the patient.27 28 Over the last decades, SDM has evolved with the identification of steps and 'talks', 18 29 the development of conversation tools 30 and their implementation through policy and practice.31 Throughout this evolution, SDM has referred narrowly to situations in which the fundamental process is to rationally match the patient's preferences to the pros and cons of the available options.
+29 32 33 At the same time, research indicates that SDM is rare in practice, even as clinicians insist that they 'do SDM all the time'.
+20 34 35 This may be explained in part by what actions have counted as 'doing SDM'.
+Assuming that a single method should be used to address the broad range of problematic situations, patients and clinicians collaborate to advance may have hindered the study and optimal practice of SDM.21 22

 In 2019, Hargraves et al expanded the remit of SDM by proposing that the nature of the problem that the patient and clinician are trying to solve determines the form of SDM they adopt to address it.23 This was supported by Shoesmith et al in 2022, when trying to develop a scale to measure patient-collaboration, carercollaboration and clinician-collaboration in clinical care.
 They found that shared problemsolving was an important component of collaboration, together with SDM.36 To acknowledge the range of forms of SDM used in response to the problem that needs to be solved, Hargraves et al proposed a framework of 'purposeful SDM'.
-Purposeful SDM states that each form of SDM involves the use of form-specific and general elements, such as communication, information sharing and collaborative deliberation, with different emphases and roles depending on the situation.37 Adding to the knowledge about purposeful SDM, Hartasanchez et al recently showed that the current available observer-based SDM measures all describe behaviours that are pertinent to all forms of SDM but fail to distinguish between them.26 Our study now adds to this knowledge with evidence from real-life clinical practice on the prevalence and use of different forms of SDM in primary diabetes care, further emphasising the need to move away from an overly narrow definition of SDM (that ultimately describes only one of the forms of SDM observed in practice, and not the most common
+Purposeful SDM states that each form of SDM involves the use of form-specific and general elements, such as communication, information sharing and collaborative deliberation, with different emphases and roles depending on the situation.37 Adding to the knowledge about purposeful SDM, Hartasanchez et al recently showed that the current available observer-based SDM measures all describe behaviours that are pertinent to all forms of SDM but fail to distinguish between them.26 Our study now adds to this knowledge with evidence from real-life clinical practice on the prevalence and use of different forms of SDM in primary diabetes care, further emphasising the need to move away from an overly narrow definition of SDM (that ultimately describes only one of the forms of SDM observed in practice, and not the most common one) and expand its remit from the preference-sensitive selection among alternatives to a method of care that practically contributes to the work patients and clinicians do together to address problems of care.
+How these problem-based forms of SDM relate to the conventional steps of SDM will be discussed in a different manuscript.38

-Table 3 Use of the different forms of SDM in encounters with and without the use of a conversation aid intervention Form of SDM Not using a within-encounter conversation aid (n=31) Using a within-encounter conversation aid (n=69) Total Weighing alternatives 12 (24%) 51 (35%) 63 (32%) Negotiating conflicting desires 17 (34%) 43 (29%) 60 (31%) Solving problematic situations 20 (40%) 49 (34%) 69 (35%) Developing existential insight 1 (2%) 3 (2%) 4 (2%) lotal 50 (100%) 146 (100%) 196 (100%)
+Form of SDM Not using a within-encounter conversation aid (n=31) Using a within-encounter conversation aid (n=69) Total Weighing alternatives 12 (24%) 51 (35%) 63 (32%) Negotiating conflicting desires 17 (34%) 43 (29%) 60 (31%) Solving problematic situations 20 (40%) 49 (34%) 69 (35%) Developing existential insight 1 (2%) 3 (2%) 4 (2%) Total 50 (100%) 146 (100%) 196 (100%)